 You must give notice of your intention to marry at your local registration office.
 Devon (excluding Plymouth and Torbay) is now one Registration District which means you can make an appointment at any of the registration offices – please telephone 0345 155 1002 to book your appointment.
-You need to have lived in the district for at least eight days before giving notice.

 Your notice is publicly displayed in the register office for 28 days, after which time the marriage may take place.
 The Authorities for Marriage (the legal documentation) must have been issued on or before the day of marriage.

 Where a proposed marriage involves a non-European Economic Area (EEA) national who is subject to immigration control the notice period may be extended to 70 days.
 More information is available at GOV.UK.